My name is Logan and this is my blog.

 My first thought was, "I'm gonna go ahead and do it on Wordpress because I've built 5 other sites on that platform.
 It's gonna be easy with a template and page-builder".

-I spent days trying to find the perfect template, the best page builder in 2018, look for the colors, preparing a form for the client with all the elements and info I needed...
+I spent days trying to find the perfect template, the best page builder in 2018, look for the colors that go together, preparing a form for the client with all the elements and info I needed...

 Once I did all of it, I started working on the website itself and a few weeks after, I delivered the site to the client.